papermerge/papermerge-core/README.rst

 In order to run unit tests for specific python versionm, for example 3.7, use following command:

     $ tox -e py37

+Tox creates a python virtual environment where it install all dependencies.
+For python version 3.7, virtual environment will be installed in .tox/py37 folder.
+In order to run tests suite with all warnings enabled, use following commands:

+    $ source .tox/py37/bin/activate  #  activate python virtual environment
+    $ python -W all runtests.py  # run unit tests with all warning messages on